 The Loto-Québec marketer's bet on entertainment-based millennial marketing is paying out in spades.
+BY MEGAN HAYNES ambling has a millennial problem: whether it's casinos in Vegas or scratch cards in Québec, the 18-to-34 demo just isn't playing.

-isn't playing.
 Some blame their disinterest on the mechanics of betting.
 Placing coins in slots and scratching cards is simply not exciting enough for millennials who want engaging and Instagrammable experiences.